Vector Search Algorithms from scratch

 This works for small datasets.
 The problem is that it’s a brute-force scan.

 If we have NN vectors of dimension DD, every search takes O(ND)O(N \cdot D) time.
-At 1 million vectors and 128 dimensions, we’re doing 128 million multiplications for every single query.
-For some use cases, it is common to have in the order of billion vectors indexed with 1024 dimensions.
+At 1 million vectors and 128 dimensions, that is 128 million multiplications per query.
+Production indexes routinely hold a billion vectors at 1024 dimensions.

 Running a simple benchmark on a consumer laptop shows almost 1.2s per query at 1 million vectors and 128 dimensions.